Insurancy

 Frequently asked questions

-How does BMI affect life insurance rates for overweight people?+
+How much more does life insurance cost for overweight applicants?+

-Is BMI always a reliable measure of health for insurance purposes?+
+Is BMI a reliable measure for life insurance purposes?+

-Can you be denied life insurance for being overweight or obese?+
+Can you be denied life insurance for being overweight?+

 About the authors